 The FNU Alumni Scholarship is a Florida National University scholarship.
 This scholarship is to be awarded every year to any graduate from one of FNU's programs who enroll in another program.
 The purpose of the scholarship is to help the graduates of FNU continue in their journey of academic fulfillment and attainment.
-Specific programs are not eligible for the alumni scholarship.
-These programs are: Nursing, MSN, and Physical Therapist Assistant.
+The ADN program is not eligible for the scholarship.